shotgunsoftware/tk-framework-qtwidgets/docs/shotgun_fields.rst

 - Retrieving reliable field delegates from the field manager is in progress
 - Editor interaction with the shotgun model is still to come
 - shotgun model to auto update SG on changes still to come
+- shotgun tableview using fields widgets still in progress